How Fatty Foods Affect Acne

 However, unlike randomized controlled trials (RCTs), which can tell researchers if one factor causes another, survey studies only give us a glimpse at a big picture at one point in time.
 Since surveys are far less reliable than RCTs, we cannot use them to draw a definitive conclusion on fatty food and acne.

-Results of the surveys are presented in the chart below.11-14
+Results of the surveys are presented in the chart below.12-16

-Questionnaire Surveys Indicating the Link Between Fatty Foods and Acne
+Questionnaire Surveys Investigating the Potential Link Between Fatty Foods and Acne

-Based on the lack of any RCTs, evidence linking fat intake to acne formation is weak.15 In order to determine whether there is a relationship between fatty foods and acne, researchers will need to conduct RCTs.16
+Based on the lack of any RCTs, evidence linking fat intake to acne formation is weak.18 In order to determine whether there is a relationship between fatty foods and acne, researchers will need to conduct RCTs.19 In the meantime, you can’t go wrong by trying to incorporate more omega-3 fatty acids and unprocessed foods into your diet, and limiting fast food consumption within reason.

 References